Inductees

 Categories: Class of 2018

-• Holdsclaw is the all-time leading scorer and rebounder at Tennessee in men’s or women’s basketball
+• All-time leading scorer and rebounder at Tennessee in men’s or women’s basketball

-• She is also the all-time leading scorer in SEC women’s basketball
+• All-time leading scorer in SEC women’s basketball

-• She was a four-time Kodak/WBCA All-American and two-time Naismith Player of the Year
+• 4x Kodak/WBCA All-American and 2x Naismith Player of the Year

-• Holdsclaw was named the Honda-Broderick Award winner in 1998 and was named the James E. Sullivan award winner for top amateur athlete in the U.S. in 1998
+• Honda-Broderick Award winner, and was named the James E. Sullivan award winner for top amateur athlete in the U.S. (1998)

 Chamique Holdsclaw

-Holdsclaw is the all-time leading scorer and rebounder at Tennessee...
+All-time leading scorer and rebounder at Tennessee in men’s or...

 A black and white photo of a woman smiling.